Samsung/cordova-plugin-toast/docs/toast.inputdevice.md

 ## Supported Keys by platform
 Supported Keys are different by each platforms.
-(Yes*: supported, but callling registerKey with the keyName is needed.)

 | keyName            | browser (keyboard) | sectv-orsay | sectv-tizen |
 |--------------------|--------------------|-------------|-------------|
 | UpArrow            | Yes                | Yes         | Yes         |